replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on March 27, 2024

 ### Bug Fixes {#bug-fixes-v2024-03-27-0}
-* Certificate errors will be shown on the Custom Hostnames page if certificates cannot be renewed.
+* Shows certificate errors on the **Custom Domains** page if certificates cannot be renewed.

 ## v2024.03.26-1